Setting up an OSATE development environment¶

 The first group of variables determines the directory for the new eclipse installation.
 You can choose between (a) a root directory and a subdirectory within that root directory and (b) a full path to the installation directory.

 The next group determines the location of the workspace.
+Do not reuse an existing workspace as that will likely lead to problems.

 The git clone location is the root directory into which all git repositories are cloned.
 The tycho build requires that all git repositories share the same root directory.
+If you have (all or some) repositories cloned already you can re-use the clones.
+Make sure that all clones have the develop branch checked out (except osate2-ocarina, which has just a master branch).
+Also, make sure that they are up to date by issuing a git pull command.

 6. Install Eclipse¶